MadPonyInteractive/CurveShapes/docs/index.md

 />](https://www.youtube.com/embed/B26cHAafp8s)

 ***Curve Shapes*** is a Blender extension that allows you to manipulate geometry with curves.

+Create clean topology using Bezier and Poly curves.

+Use your curves to control the generated mesh in real time.

+***

-It is a powerful tool that can be used to create complex shapes with ease.
-It offers several ways to create geometry from curves including
+Curve Shapes offers several ways to create geometry from curves including
 * Curve shape from Blender curve
 * Curve shape from Annotations
 * And existing curve shape templates